Hey! Nice to see you!

 Here is what it looked like after about three layers of watercolor textures/values.

-Here is the painting after about 5 layers of watercolor paints.
+Here is the painting after about 5 layers of watercolor paint.
 After this I couldn't help myself and I took out my Soft-Core Prismacolor pencils and went in to add more textures/values until I was satisfied.